GitauHarrison/notes/chartjs.md

 </script>
 ```

-The most important elements for our chart will be the label, and the datasets.
-The label will be the lesson meanscores in any given term, and the datasets will be the actual mean scores.
+The most important elements for our chart will be the label and the datasets.
+The label will be the lesson mean scores in any given term, and the datasets will be the actual mean scores.
 You can get the graph as a bar chart, a line chart, a pie chart, or a radar chart.
 We will stick with the basic line chart.

 As you can see, the values needed for the chart are primarily sourced from a list.
-We need to figure out a logic to get the data from the database and dislplay it in a simple list.
-This changes will be applied to the `index()` view function.
+We need to figure out the logic to get the data from the database and display it in a simple list.
+These changes will be applied to the `index()` view function.

-`app/routes.py: List meanscores`
+`app/routes.py: List mean scores`

 ```python
 @app.route('/', methods=['GET', 'POST'])